Thriving in Community

-It is a well documented fact that some 92 percent of Americans age 65 and older want to live out their lives in their current homes – even if they should need help.
+Some 92 percent of older Americans want to live out their lives in their current homes and neighborhoods – even if they should need help.
 And why not?
-After all, home is special in many dimensions: comfort, privacy, control, familiarity; and is the place through which we express our identity – a notion grounded in American cultural values of independence and self-reliance.
+Home is special in many ways: comfort, privacy, familiarity, control.

 As a result we are witnessing the emergence of a new idea: “aging in and with community.”
 The emphasis has shifted away from dwellings and toward relationships, the central idea upon which Villages were created and operate: Villages are inclusive communities that engage people of all ages and abilities to support the well-being of all.

 (1) Forbes, January, 2014